carolesj/mirror-test/README.md

 # test-source

-This should be the source for a mirror in github
+This should be the source for a mirror in github.
+This should be pushed to the target repository.